bninni/line-driver/README.md

   * `absolute` - The index of the current line from the start of the file, including invalid lines
   * `valid` - The index of the current line from the first valid line, excluding invalid lines

-Now lets use that template:
+Now let's use that template:

 ```javascript
 LineDriver.read({